labe/sinatra_user_accounts/creating_accounts.md

   validates :password, :presence => true end
 ```
-Validations mean a User object won't ever be saved unless they meet this criteria.
+Validations mean a User object won't ever be saved unless it meets this criteria.
 The above code says that a User cannot exist in the database unless it has

 * a username (which is unique)
 * an email address (which is unique and is formatted based on a RegEx (this is a very loose RegEx example that says "at least one word character (letter, number, underscore) followed by an "@", followed by at least one word character followed by a ".", followed by at least one word character"))